 1. Improve Your Hearing With Hearing Aids

 The first way to experience better hearing at work is to get a hearing aid.
-Hearing loss is a common problem all over the world.
-It can be caused by age, injury, illnesses and even prolonged and repeated exposure to loud noises.
-About a third of people between the ages of 65 and 74 have trouble hearing, according to the National Institutes of Health.
+Hearing loss is a common issue worldwide, caused by factors such as age, injury, illness, or prolonged exposure to loud noise.
+According to the National Institutes of Health, about one-third of people between the ages of 65 and 74 have trouble hearing.

-Younger and middle-aged adults are not immune to hearing loss either.
-Some people start noticing hearing issues as early as their 30s.
-For most people, this represents the peak of their working years, so hearing loss becomes a serious detriment to their careers.
-You can use hearing aids to regain some of your hearing, and they are easier than ever to acquire.
+Younger and middle-aged adults are not immune—some begin to notice hearing issues as early as their 30s.
+For many, this is the prime of their working life, making untreated hearing loss a serious obstacle to productivity and communication on the job.

 2. Improve Your Hearing by Reducing Workplace Noise